Tyrrrz/JsonExtensions/Readme.md

 // - child is null
 var maybeChild = jsonElement.GetByIndexOrNull(3);

-// Gets the value converted into specified type or returns null if:
+// Gets the value converted into the specified type or returns null if:
 // - element is null
 // - element kind does not match the specified type
 // - the value cannot be parsed into the specified type